Paul (surname)

+Paul is an English, French, German, and Hindu surname.

 This surname has two distinct and separate origins:

 Amongst Christians, it is a surname based on naming traditions mainly related to Paul the Apostle.

 Amongst Hindus, Paul is an anglicized form of "Pala" stemming from British India censuses, meaning protector in Sanskrit.
 The original surname, Pala, originates from Gopala I and the Pala Dynasty.
 The surname is common amongst Bengali Kayasthas of India and Bangladesh.